Optimal Transport Reconstruction of Baryon Acoustic Oscillations

-Since the OT reconstructed field is uniform, in all previous (discrete or semi-discrete) OT work, the reconstructed positions were evolved forward in time by using $\bq + D(z)\,(\bx-\bq)$ for some $D(z) \ll 1$, before spatial statistics were measured.
-Since $D(z)$ is like a linear theory growth factor (indeed, this evolution is like the linear Lagrangian `Zel'dovich' approximation), this made the OT-reconstruction appear to be cosmology dependent, even though OT itself makes no assumptions other than convexity of the potential flow of matter.
-In contrast, for biased tracers, the Lagrangian distribution is non-trivial, so it should be possible to extract the BAO feature directly from the OT-reconstructed positions $\bq$ of the Laguerre cells, without needing cosmological perturbation theory.\footnote{We show elsewhere that this can be done even for the dark matter if one estimates the Lagrangian correlation function by weighting each Laguerre cell by the divergence of $\mathbf{x-q}$, or by plotting the Laplacian of the correlation function of the displacement field.} In what follows, we demonstrate that our fast, weighted semi-discrete algorithm (a) works well for biased tracers when a good proxy for the dust is available, and (b) requires {\it no} assumption on cosmology -- it is fully model-independent.
+In particular, since the OT reconstructed field is uniform, all previous OT work measured spatial statistics using $\bq + D(z)\,(\bx-\bq)$, for some $D(z) \ll 1$, rather than $\bq$ itself.
+Since this resembles the linear Lagrangian `Zel'dovich' approximation, the analysis appeared to be cosmology dependent, even though the OT step did not assume a cosmology.
+In contrast, the Lagrangian distribution of biased tracers is non-trivial, so the BAO feature can be obtained directly from the OT-reconstructed positions $\bq$.\footnote{We show elsewhere that this can be done even for the dark matter if one estimates the Lagrangian 2PCF by weighting each Laguerre cell by the divergence of $\mathbf{x-q}$, or by plotting the Laplacian of the correlation function of the displacement field.}